gavinhoward/bc/manuals/build.md

 make install
 ```

-Building with link-time optimization can further increase the performance.
+Building with link-time optimization (`-flto` in clang) can further increase the
+performance.

 Manual stripping is not necessary; non-debug builds are automatically stripped
 in the link stage.